raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/iterables.md

     81
 ~~~~~~~~

 For completeness, here are two more handy iterable functions. `firstIterable` returns the first element of an iterable (if it has one), and `restIterable` returns an iterable that iterates over all but the first element of an iterable.
-They are eqivalent to destructuring arrays with `[first, ...rest]`:
+They are equivalent to destructuring arrays with `[first, ...rest]`:

 {:lang="js"}
 ~~~~~~~~